nolanlawson/fruitdown/README.md

 Another limitation is that both keys and values are converted to strings before being stored.
 So instead of efficiently using Blobs or even JSON objects, binary strings are stored instead.
 This is okay, though, because Chrome < 43 (and therefore pre-Lollipop Android) [does not store Blobs correctly](https://code.google.com/p/chromium/issues/detail?id=447836), and Safari [doesn't support Blob storage either](https://bugs.webkit.org/show_bug.cgi?id=143193).

 To avoid [concurrency bugs in IE/Edge](https://gist.github.com/nolanlawson/a841ee23436410f37168), this project borrows PouchDB's system of maintaining a global cache of databases and only ever using one database per name.
+It also works around a [bug with key ordering](https://bugs.webkit.org/show_bug.cgi?id=149205) in Safari.

 ## Browser support